The Farey graph is uniquely determined by its connectivity: Introduction

 \section{Introduction}

 The Farey graph, shown in Figure~\ref{fig:FareyGraph} and surveyed in \cites{OfficeHoursGroupTheory,hatcher2017topology}, plays a role in a number of mathematical fields ranging from group theory and number theory to geometry and dynamics~\cite{OfficeHoursGroupTheory}.
 Curiously, graph theory has not been among these until very recently, when it was shown that the Farey graph plays a central role in graph theory too: it is one of two infinitely edge-connected graphs that must occur as a minor in every infinitely edge-connected graph~\cite{TypicalInfinitelyEdgeconnectedGraphs}.
 Infinite edge-connectivity, however, is only one aspect of the connectivity of the Farey graph, and it contrasts with a second aspect: the Farey graph does not contain infinitely many independent paths between any two of its vertices.
 In this paper we show that the Farey graph is uniquely determined by these two contrasting aspects of its connectivity: up to minor-equivalence, the Farey graph is the unique minor-minimal graph that is \iecon\ but such that every two vertices can be finitely separated.
-This is the first graph-theoretic characterisation of the Farey graph.

 A \emph{\Pigraph } is an \iecon\ graph that does not contain infinitely many independent paths between any two of its vertices.
 A \Pigraph\ is \emph{typical} if it occurs as a minor in every \Pigraph .
 Note that any two typical \Pigraph s are minors of each other; we call such graphs \emph{minor-equivalent}.
 Our main result reads as follows: